Mexico asks USMCA dispute resolution panel on auto content

 In December, Mexico threatened legal action over proposed subsidies of up to $12,500 for purchases of union-made, American-made electric vehicles.

-Mexico says U.S. President Joe Biden’s Build Back Better Act, currently before the Senate, would discriminate against potential exports of Mexican-built electrical vehicles and favor domestic producers, something it claims is forbidden under the USMCA.
+Mexico claims U.S. President Joe Biden’s Build Back Better Act, currently before the Senate, would discriminate against potential exports of Mexican-built electrical vehicles and favor domestic producers, something Mexican officials say is forbidden under the USMCA.

 The United States, meanwhile, is concerned Mexico is trying to favor its own state-owned electrical power plants.